-- 3.2 ESTATES PROGRAMME BOARD The Protocol also requires that any proposal to dispose at less than best consideration should, in the first instance, be referred to the Board for consideration of a business case and options appraisal. - 3.3 SUBSIDY CONTROL RULES The Subsidy Control Act 2022 became law at the end of April 2022 with the new regime expected to come into force in January 2023.
-Until then, public authorities are required to continue to follow the existing rules on subsidy control (as set out in the UK-EU Trade and Cooperation Agreement (the TCA).
-The Protocol requires that the Council continues to ensure that the nature and amount of any undervalue complies with the Subsidy Control Rules and does not create a state aided subsidy for a commercial organisation.
-From 1st January 2021 the State Aid rules have been replaced by the Subsidy Control Rules for subsidies granted in the UK.
-The Council now has to ensure the nature and amount of the undervalue, as a subsidy, complies with the obligations in the TCA.
-The application of the differing regimes is dependent upon the date of completion.
-At the moment the matter requires the application of the follow tests:
+3.2 ESTATES PROGRAMME BOARD - The Protocol also requires that any proposal to dispose at less than best consideration should, in the first instance, be referred to the Board for consideration of a business case and options appraisal.

+3.3 SUBSIDY CONTROL RULES - The Subsidy Control Act 2022 became law at the end of April 2022 with the new regime in force from 4th January 2023.
+As a result, public authorities are required to comply with the legal obligations under the domestic subsidy control regime.
+The regime provides public authorities with a framework for designing and awarding subsidies in a way which is consistent with the Subsidy Control Act.
+The Council now must ensure when providing financial assistance to a business, or other organisation, which gives them an advantage over competitors, it complies with the Subsidy Control Act.
+The Act sets out the four tests that financial assistance must meet to be considered a subsidy, which is applied as follows:

-Does the proposal meet the four-limb definition of a Subsidy under the TCA?
+Does the proposal meet the four-limb definition of a Subsidy under the Subsidy Control Act 2022?

-Where 1 or more of the criteria appears not to be met, then it is unlikely to constitute a Subsidy:
+Where one (1) or more of the criteria is not met, then it does not constitute a Subsidy: